 - The College of Engineering and Computer Science has 20 co-curricular organizations as well as student organizations like Engineers without Borders and WiSE (Women in Science and Engineering).

-- The 5-year H. John Riley Dual Engineering/MBP Program allows you to earn a bachelor’s degree in Computer Engineering and an MBA from Syracuse University’s Whitman School of Management.
+- The 5-year H. John Riley Dual Engineering/MBA Program allows you to earn a bachelor’s degree in Computer Engineering and an MBA from Syracuse University’s Whitman School of Management.

 Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, with more than 100 programs in 60 countries.
 ECS students can choose yearlong study in London, a semester in Dublin, Hong Kong, Santiago, Sydney, Florence, Madrid, Istanbul, and a summer opportunity in Strasbourg.

 As a College of Engineering and Computer Science graduate with a major in computer engineering, you can explore careers such as: